labeshbaral1/UpwardsGame/README.md

 ## Responsibilities

-This project implements a subset of the classic game Upwords as part of the CSE 220: Systems Fundamentals I course at Stony Brook University.
+This project implements a subset of the classic game Upwords.
 The core responsibilities of this project include:

 - **Memory Management**: Efficient allocation and deallocation of dynamic memory for the game state.
 - **Struct Usage**: Working with simple structs to manage the game state and tile placements.